ecquack/Project68/README.md

 ## VIDEO DISPLAY

-The co-processor is responsible for generating the 80x25 video display.
-This is done with a *really* tight  horizontal sync interrupt handler written in assembly language.
+**The co-processor is also responsible for generating the 80x25 video display.** This is done with a *really* tight  horizontal sync interrupt handler written in assembly language.
 It uses an interleaved character FLASH lookup table with an 8x8 pixel font.
 One EUSART on the PIC18 is used as a video shift register (nice!), which makes it possible to clock pixels out once per instruction cycle.

 Roughly half of the PIC18's SRAM (2K) is dedicated to the video display.